 - Glue the coupler the front of the body tube tube until it stops against the rail button t nut.

 - Glue the forward short body tube onto the coupler, there is a small alignment mark on the bottom to make sure the pieces are aligned, these tubes are cut by hand so aligning the mark makes sure the joint has no gaps.

-- Test fit and trim then glue the two wing tips to the wing using the tabs/slots.
+- Test fit then glue the two wing tips to the wing using the tabs/slots.
 The shorter portion points down to have clearance on landing.
 Note there is a left and right, make sure they are perpendicular to the wing, and the pre-cut angle cuts on the edges are on the outside.

 - Glue the ventral fin on the bottom.
 Once attached, you may want to apply some CA+ to the edges to help harden it against landing damage.

 - Glue the control horns in place on the bottom of the control surfaces, the holes face forward and the pushrod should be closest to the body tube.

 - Canopy: The canopy takes a bit of time so just go slow and careful.
 Once you think you are done take a look at it and make any changes you think you need to to make it look the way you want before gluing it in place.
 I used a combination of exacto knife, 320, and 400 grit paper.